scottishgovernment/economicactionplan.mygov.scot/pages/enterprise/3-enhancing-business-support.md

 We will work with Scottish Enterprise to maximise the impact of the Rural Leadership Programme.
 We will draw upon ‘graduates’ skills enabling them to: become pacesetters in their sectors and communities, - stimulating business innovation, creativity, know-how and collaboration; and contribute to the development of initiatives that will unleash the potential of rural communities.

-We will make it easier and quicker to access business support with funding, training and advice for all company sizes and sectors available through a single digital entry point.
+We will make it easier and quicker to access business support with funding, training and advice for all company sizes and sectors available through [the ‘Find Business Support’ website](https://www.findbusinesssupport.gov.scot/).

 We will also launch the First Minister’s Award for Manufacturing Leadership to recognise the importance of leadership in the sector.
 This aims to improve efficiency and productivity and encourage collaboration and inclusivity.